yegor256/blog/_posts/2019/sep/2019-09-10-how-to-motivate-kids-to-code.md

 I created when I was a kid and a student (and I feel so sad about that).
 However, the outcome is obvious: I'm in the tech industry now and I can code in Java.

-{% quote Your job, as their parents, is to help them identify the right goals—this is where kids usually fail. %}
+{% quote Your job, as their parents, is to help them identify the right goals---this is where kids usually fail. %}

 So don't expect your kids to enjoy studying.
 Expect them to be interested in _building_ things and making <del>money</del> profit.
 Your job, as their parents, is